blinkworth1/Adrian_myController13/README.md

 MODE2.Faderport clone.
 MODE3.MAME controller.

 Because MAME uses keystrokes, a custom usb type of keyboard/midi is needed.
 To make a custom usb type, replace your current usb_desc.h file with the one in the repository.
-Usb_desc.h is found in:
+The current usb_desc.h is found in:

 Arduino/hardware/teensy/avr/cores/teensy3/